HazelnutParadise/insyra/Docs/DataTable.md

 ##### `FilterByRowIndexEqualTo(index int) *DataTable`
 Returns a new `DataTable` with rows where the row index equals the specified index.

+#### `ToCSV(filePath string, setRowNamesToFirstColumn bool, setColumnNamesToFirstRow bool) error`
+Writes the `DataTable` to a CSV file.
+If `setRowNamesToFirstColumn` is `true`, the first column will be used as row names.
+If `setColumnNamesToFirstRow` is `true`, the first row will be used as column names.

+#### `LoadFromCSV(filePath string, setFirstColumnToRowNames bool, setFirstRowToColumnNames bool) error`
+Loads a `DataTable` from a CSV file.
+If `setFirstColumnToRowNames` is `true`, the first column will be used as row names.
+If `setFirstRowToColumnNames` is `true`, the first row will be used as column names.

 ## Best Practices